Rakesh7678/nternPedia_Task-No.1-/README.md

-Extract the zip folder
+1.Extract the zip folder
-open the basic calculator folder. run the index file on browser.
+2.open the basic calculator folder.
+3.run the index file on browser.